Monese business account review

 What is Monese?

-The Monese personal account is currently available to anyone living in the EEA (European Economic Area, still including the UK), whereas to open a business account your business needs to be registered in the UK.
+Monese operates both personal and business accounts, which are currently available to anyone living in the EEA and the UK, although to open a business account your business does also need to be registered in the UK.

 How does a Monese business account work?